phanx-wow/PhanxBuffs/README.txt

 Alt+Shift+Right Click a buff or debuff to add it to the ignore list.

-Type “/pbuff buff Zomg Uber Buff” or “/pbuff debuff Zomg Evil Debuff” to add or remove the specified buff or debuff to or from the ignore list.
+Type “/pbuff buff Useless Buff” or “/pbuff debuff Evil Curse” to add or remove the specified buff or debuff to or from the ignore list.
 Buff/debuff names provided with these commands must be properly spelled, capitalized, and punctuated.